 Annual Percentage Yield: If your account balance is below $50,000, the APY will be 0.81%.
 As your balance increases, you’ll earn progressively less interest.
 For a full breakdown, consult their website.

-Minimum Opening Deposit: There is a $100 minimum opening deposit for new Business Interest Checking accounts, which is the lowest minimum opening deposit of all Axos business bank account options.
+Minimum Opening Deposit: There is a $100 minimum opening deposit for new Business Interest Checking accounts.

 Service Fees: Account holders that maintain an average daily balance of $5,000 will not incur a monthly fee.
 If the balance drops below this threshold, there is a $10 monthly maintenance fee.